tjohnston-softdev/python-study-notes/chapters/21-pip.md

 ## Introduction
 * PIP is a package manager for Python packages and modules.
-	* The same as 'npm' for Node JS.
+	* The same as NPM for Node JS.
 * If you have Python version 3.4 or later, PIP is included by default.

 ## Package